-CommSec forecasts that underlying inflation will be 1.9% for 2016/17 and increase to 2.3% in the following years.
+CommSec forecasts that inflation will be 2.4% for 2016/17 and following years.

 The base point used for modelling forward budgets has been the last financial year's Long Term Financial Plan.

 Where an inflation movement has been used in material and consumable calculations, it has been modelled at being 2.5% in 2016/17.
 In the following years, the default inflation index in the Long Term Financial Plan has been modelled to remain at 2.5% per annum.